Noah Raford: Early life and education

-Raford was born in Charlottesville, United States.
-He earned a Bachelor in Sociospatial Analysis and Design at Brown University in 2000, and completed his Masters in Advanced Architectural Analysis from the Bartlett School of Architecture at University College London (UCL) in 2004.
-In 2011, he received his PhD in Urban and Regional Planning from the Massachusetts Institute of Technology (MIT).
+Radford was born in Charlottesville, Virginia.
+He earned a Bachelor's in Socio-spatial Analysis and Design at Brown University in 2000 and completed his master's in advanced architectural analysis from the Bartlett School of Architecture at University College London (UCL) in 2004.
+He completed his PhD in Urban and Regional Planning at the Massachusetts Institute of Technology (MIT) in 2011.

 Career

-From 2004 to 2009, Raford worked as the North American Director of Space Syntax Limited, the UK architectural and urban planning think tank.
-From 2008 to 2010, he was the Senior Research Advisor to the Prince’s Foundation for the Built Environment.
-In 2010, he was a senior strategy consultant at Monitor/Global Business Network.
+From 2004 to 2009, Radford worked as the North American Director of Space Syntax Limited, the UK architectural and urban planning think tank.
+He served as Senior Research Advisor to the Prince’s Foundation for the Built Environment from 2008 to 2010 and was a senior strategy consultant at Monitor/Global Business Network in 2010.

-Raford served as a member World Economic Forum (WEF) Global Agenda Council on Artificial Intelligence and Robotics.
+Radford served as a member World Economic Forum (WEF) Global Agenda Council on Artificial Intelligence and Robotics.
 He is the former CEO and co-founder of Futurescaper, a cloud-based foresight company founded in 2011.

-In 2011, Raford founded the first global foresight in the UAE and served as an advisor to the Director General in the UAE Prime Minister’s Office.
-In 2016, he became a founding executive of the Dubai Future Foundation, and Acting Executive Director of Museum of the Future, responsible for initiatives including the 3D printed Office of the Future, Dubai 3D Printing Strategy, Dubai Blockchain Strategy, Dubai Global Blockchain Council, Dubai Autonomous Transport Strategy, Dubai Future Accelerators, Dubai Future Academy, Dubai Future Studio, Drones for Good, Courts of the Future Forum and other strategic projects.
+Radford has served as an advisor in the UAE Prime Minister’s Office.
+In 2016, he became a founding executive of the Dubai Future Foundation, and Acting Executive Director of the Museum of the Future, responsible for initiatives such as the Dubai Future Accelerators, UAE Drones for Good, and Courts of the Future Forum.

-His other affiliations include senior research associate at the London School of Economics, research fellowship at the University of Oxford, Said Business School and James Martin 21st Century School, and an honorary faculty position at University College London, the Bartlett School of Architecture.